karmapa/kagyumonlam.org/src/attend/travel/index.md

 # <a name="7"></a>Safety

 * In tourist areas, thieves and pickpockets mix in with the crowd of beggars.
 Keep your bags close to your body at all times.
-Avoid crowds or be extra careful when in the midst of crowds.
+Avoid crowds and be extra careful when in the midst of crowds.

-* When taking a taxi or rickshaw, negotiate and agree on a price, location of drop-off and pick-up, etc., before setting off to avoid conflicts later on.
-Be sure that the driver knows where you want to go.
+* Before entering a taxi or rickshaw, negotiate and agree on a price, location of drop-off and pick-up, etc., to avoid conflicts later on.
+Be sure that the driver understands where you want to go and do not ride if you have any concerns.

 * Bargaining is a fact of life when shopping in India.
-If you have no intention to buy, do NOT enter into a serious bargaining for fun especially in Bodhgaya.
+If you have no intention to buy, do NOT enter into a serious bargaining for fun, especially in Bodhgaya.

 * Take measures against theft.
 Do not assume hotel rooms are safe.
 Inquire if the hotel can keep your passport, traveler's checks and valuables safely and if it guarantees secure storage.
 Make copies of your passport and Indian visa and a list of travelers' check numbers, Leave one set with friends or keep it separate from the originals.
 Lock your hotel room securely whenever you leave, put on the extra security chain before you go to sleep.